donscara/Data-Science-Programming/README.md

 Decision Trees: Used scikit-learn on the Diabetes dataset and implemented in a virtual environment.
 K-Nearest Neighbors: Used scikit-learn on the UCI wine dataset and implemented in your own virtual environment.

-Artircial Neural Networks and Clustering
+Artificial Neural Networks and Clustering

-Articial Neural Network:
+Artificial Neural Network:
 Used keras on the Zillow's Home Value Prediction dataset and implemented in a virtual environment.
 Also used keras on the UCI wine dataset and implemented it in a virtual environment.